 We simply ask that you tell us in advance about your situation.
 That way we can make sure you get to most out of your lessons.
 Our last student had failed 6 times over 1 year (multiple schools) - he passed with us.
 Parents were shocked.
 Let us shock you too!

-A: No. Please make sure you are ready to commit to whatever you have signed up for.
+A: No. No exceptions.
+Please make sure you are ready to commit to whatever you have signed up for.
+If you have questions, ask them before you sign up.
 Any unused lessons are forfeited.
-Lessons must be completed within 6 months of the first lesson.
+Lessons must be completed within 6 months of signing up.
 Don't wait till the last minute to try and schedule a lesson.

 A: No - Our office is closed to the public.
 We operate remotely throughout Orange County using the latest sign-up/scheduling/lesson notification software in the industry.
 You can sign up 24/7 on our website or call/text us directly from 8am - 8pm any day of the week.

 A: Yes, do you ever wonder why you are getting honked at since moving to California?
 Not sure who has the right of way in a parking lot?
 Can you cross solid lines, yellow lines, double lines?
 Can you go on a red light?
 Many states and counties have different driving norms.
 Keep in mind the DMV Behind the Wheel Test requires specific knowledge of the test procedure.
 Just because you can drive does not mean you can pass the DMV test.